 The Bodhisatta was once an ascetic.
 A garuda gave chase to a naga who tried to hide by turning himself into a jewel and attaching himself to the Bodhisatta’s clothes.
 Out of reverence, the garuda did not attack and the Bodhisatta sat the two together to preach about loving-kindness and they later lived in harmony.

 The Bodhisatta was once a brahmin’s son.
 One night he and his father had to sleep in a haunted building where a goblin ate anyone who failed to give a blessing after a sneeze.
 The Bodhisatta convinced the goblin to give up his evil ways.

 The Bodhisatta was once a king.
 His father died shortly before he was born; and in the disarray following the death, a rival king invaded.
 His father’s beloved state elephant, who was kind and generous to all, single-handedly defeated the enemy and protected the baby Bodhisatta until he was crowned king at age seven.

 The Bodhisatta was once a king’s advisor.
 When some horse dealers came to town, the greedy king released a savage horse of his to attack and injure their horses, then demanded a reduced price.
 The Bodhisatta told the dealers to bring a similar horse next time.
 Then the king’s savage horse went right to theirs and the two were friendly because they were alike.

 The Bodhisatta was once a king.
 A goose had two goose sons and one half-crow, half-goose son.
-The geese carried the half-crow on a stick between their beaks and when he saw the Bodhisatta in his carriage the half-crow commented that he was like the king and his half-brothers like the horses.
+The geese carried the half-crow on a stick between their beaks.
+When he saw the Bodhisatta in his carriage, the half-crow commented that he was like the king and his half-brothers like the horses.
 This insulting air of superiority angered the three geese.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547